 Universities Federation for Animal Welfare /World Society for the Protection of Animals (1989) Euthanasia of Amphibians and Reptiles: Report of a Joint UFAW/WSPA Working Party.
 UFAW, South Mimms, Potters Bar, Herts, UK.
 And WSPA, London, UK.

 Stephen Jackson (NSW DPI) for the development of the current edition and Mike Fleming (DPIE) for providing comments on the draft document.
-The previous edition of these guidelines was developed with the assistance of M. Murray, P. Burcher, A. Adair, K. Kendall, L. Lim, ERM Mitchell McCotter, B. Harden, the Australian Platypus Conservancy, the Victorian Department of Natural Resources and Environment, members of the Wildlife Advisory Group and the ethics committees they represent.
+The previous edition of these guidelines was developed with the assistance of M. Murray, P. Burcher, A. Adair, K. Kendall, Leong Lim, ERM Mitchell McCotter, Bob Harden, Gerard Körtner, Fritz Geiser the Australian Platypus Conservancy, the Victorian Department of Natural Resources and Environment, members of the Wildlife Advisory Group and the ethics committees they represent.
 Revised previously by Bob Harden (OEH), Mike Fleming, (OEH) and Amanda Paul (DPI).